PlexiShard/Need-Moar-Materials/README.md

 Seriously, these guys helped with most everything.

 ##Prerequisites
-This Minecraft mod is made for Minecraft Forge, which you can download at the link below. http://files.minecraftforge.net/
+This Minecraft mod is made for Minecraft Forge v.10.12.2.1147, which you can download at the link below. http://files.minecraftforge.net/
-You have to get the 1.7.2 download of the Forge.
+You have to get the latest 1.7.2 download of the Forge.

 Also, go to the "Releases" in GitHub, and download the version of the mod you want. https://github.com/PlexiShard/Xtra-materials-mod/releases